SNAPSHOT-Russia's war on Ukraine latest: Wagner Group threatens to exit Bakhmut | Headlines

 SNAPSHOT-Russia's war on Ukraine latest: Wagner Group threatens to exit Bakhmut

-* Technical personnel from Turkey, Russia, Ukraine, and the United Nations will meet on Friday to discuss the renewal of the deal enabling the export of Ukrainian grains via the Black Sea, the Turkish Defence Minister said.
+* Technical personnel from Turkey, Russia, Ukraine, and the United Nations will meet on Friday to discuss the renewal of the deal, the Turkish Defence Minister said.
 CONFLICT * A drone attack on the Ilsky oil refinery in southern Russia, the second in as many days, has caused a fire, TASS news agency reported. * Ukrainian military command said 18 of 24 drones launched by Russian forces had been shot down.

-Russia's main mercenary group threatened on Friday to pull out of the eastern Ukrainian city of Bakhmut in a new sign of friction within the occupying forces as Kyiv prepares a counter-offensive to try to end their invasion.
+Russia's main mercenary group announced plans on Friday to pull out of the eastern city of Bakhmut, but Ukraine said the Wagner fighters were reinforcing positions to try to seize it before Moscow marks World War Two victory day next week.

 WAGNER * Standing in a field of corpses, Russian Wagner Group boss Yevgeny Prigozhin published an expletive-ridden video personally blaming top defence chiefs for losses suffered by his fighters.

-* He said his forces would withdraw from Bakhmut on May 10 - ending their involvement in the longest and bloodiest battle of the war - because of heavy losses and inadequate supplies. * However, a senior Ukrainian official said Russia was bringing Wagner mercenary fighters from along the front line to Bakhmut, and that Moscow wanted to capture the city in time for its May 9 celebrations of Soviet Victory Day.
+* He said his forces would withdraw from Bakhmut on May 10 - ending their involvement in the longest and bloodiest battle of the war - because of heavy losses and inadequate supplies. * However, Ukraine said Russia was bringing Wagner fighters from other parts of the front line to fight in Bakhmut.

 * Former Russian deputy defence minister Colonel General Mikhail Mizintsev has joined the Wagner Group as a deputy commander, Russian pro-war social media channels reported.
 GRAIN

-* The pace of grain shipments from Ukraine under a U.N.-backed initiative has slowed as concerns grow over ships getting stuck if a deal is not renewed later this month, according to sources and data. * Technical personnel from Turkey, Russia, Ukraine, and the United Nations will meet on Friday to discuss the renewal of the deal enabling the export of Ukrainian grains via the Black Sea, the Turkish Defence Minister said.
+* The pace of grain shipments from Ukraine under a U.N.-backed initiative has slowed as concerns grow over ships getting stuck if a deal is not renewed later this month, according to sources and data. * Technical personnel from Turkey, Russia, Ukraine, and the United Nations will meet on Friday to discuss the renewal of the deal, the Turkish Defence Minister said.

 CONFLICT * A drone attack on the Ilsky oil refinery in southern Russia, the second in as many days, has caused a fire, TASS news agency reported.